 House of Hope is deeply inspired by the teachings of Rudolf Steiner, the founder of the Waldorf education movement, and is the only emerging Waldorf inspired elementary school in the West Bank.
 In addition to creating a Waldorf learning environment, House of Hope staff also teaches students Nonviolent Communication, a healing approach to conflict resolution that gives them the skills to understand what triggers them, deepen their connection with themselves and others, and transform their habitual or unfolding responses to the injustices they experience.
 House of Hope students also embrace cultural diversity as a strategy for healing in the “Beloved Community” curriculum that examines principles for love and forgiveness shared by the three Abrahamic religions: Christianity, Judaism, and Islam.
 During their summer holiday, House of Hope art, music and dance therapy programs are safe-havens for children who might otherwise be in the streets.

 The impact of House of Hope’s life-giving work is documented by teachers who report students’ individual achievement in behavioral and academic areas.
 Many children start their time at House of Hope quiet and withdrawn, and with time, engage with their classmates and teachers and achieve academic goals.

-Over 60 students are currently enrolled in House of Hope’s K-3 school, and the administration anticipates opening a 4th and 5th grade in the 2018/2019 school year.
+Over 60 students are currently enrolled in House of Hope’s K-4 school, and the administration anticipates opening a 5th grade in the 2019/2020 school year.
 It’s student achievement and community acceptance assert that House of Hope’s successful model for trauma-informed elementary education can be easily replicated throughout the West Bank.